alexthekukats/ImageDifferentiator/README.md

 - dont write findings in file just yet, coz multithreading is gonna be overwhelmed by it, make list where findings gonna be
 - different image ratio squishing to check badly cropped images too
 - far future: create gui for checking imgs in gui for deletion 'n' stuff
-- write console app so can be called with params (drop imgs in it, and writes findings at the imgs location??)
+- edit console app so can be called with params (drop imgs in it, and writes findings at the imgs location??)